ktorio/ktor-documentation/topics/server-opentelemetry.md

 This simplifies setup by automatically configuring exporters and resources based on system properties and environment variables.

-You can still customize the automatically detected configuration — for example, to add a `service.name` resource
+You can still customize the automatically detected configuration — for example, by adding a `service.name` resource
 attribute:

 ```kotlin